kinecosystem/kin-website-docs/docs/android/sdk.md

 **From SDK version 1.0.6:** You may choose not to provide `appID` when creating a `KinClient` instance.
 In that case, The SDK won't append the `AppID` prefix to the transaction memo.
 In most cases, however, it is recommended to provide your `appID`.

-### Managing Accounts

-#### Creating and Retrieving a Kin Account
+#### Creating kinAccount Object

-The first time you use `KinClient`, you need to create a new Kin wallet and an associated Kin account.
-The Kin wallet is stored on the user's client device and holds a public/private keypair.
-The private key remains securely stored in the local wallet while the public key will become the address of the Kin account added to the Kin blockchain.
+Once the `KinClient` object is initialized, you need to create a new local Kin account.
+The Kin account is stored on the user's client device and contains a unique identifier - a public/private keypair.
+The private key remains securely stored in the local account while the public key will become the address of the Kin account added to the Kin blockchain (see Creating an Account on the Kin Blockchain below).

-Code snippet [Create Kin account](#snippet-create-kin-account) creates a new Kin account if one is not present, while [Retrieve Kin account](#snippet-retrieve-kin-account) retrieves an existing account.
+Code snippet [Create Kin account](#snippet-create-kin-account) creates a new Kin account if one is not present,

 ###### Snippet: Create Kin account